 3) Visit our son in Korea before the weather gets too hot and humid.

-A) Should we go catch a cheap west-bound transatlantic cruise – or continue traveling East and do a complete RTW trip?
+B) Should we continue traveling East and do a complete RTW trip?

 We decided to go East!

 $386.04, an average of $74.34 per day for two people over 6 days.
 This does not include the $141.45 expense of our flight from Rome to Istanbul.
 This was the first country requiring us to pay for a visa which was good for 90 days but because of our short stay added $6.90 to our daily budget.
 Monthly overhead expenses are not included.

 Entertainment: $59.45 = $9.91/day